Targeted Metabolomics

 Targeted metabolomics is the hypothesis-driven, absolute quantitative assessment of a subset of metabolites often linked to a metabolic pathway (glycolysis, TCA cycle).

-Biomarkers Core Laboratory (BCL) offers several Liquid and Gas Chromatography-Mass Spectrometry (LC-MS/MS, GC-MS/MS) based targeted metabolomics assays to support preclinical, clinical and translational research.
-Core services also include the method development and validation of novel mass spectrometry based targeted quantitative assays for the metabolites of your interest.
+Biomarkers Core Laboratory (BCL) offers several Liquid Chromatography-Mass Spectrometry (LC-MS/MS) based targeted metabolomics assays to support preclinical, clinical and translational research.
+Core services also include the method development and validation of novel mass spectrometry - based targeted quantitative assays for the metabolites of your interest.

 Our targeted metabolomics assays involve a reverse phase or HILIC based chromatographic separation followed by either selective or multiple reaction monitoring (SRM or MRM) in positive or negative electrospray ionization mode, depending on the nature of the analyte(s).
 The quantitative approach is based on the use of stable isotope labeled internal standards (13C, 2H) and external reference standards.
 Core customizes the sample preparation protocols (protein precipitation, Liquid-Liquid extraction and Solid Phase extraction) based on the physicochemical properties of the compound, their abundance, and the sample type among other factors.